spectrocloud/librarium/content/docs/04-clusters/3-cluster-management/01-cluster-updates.md

 <InfoBox>

-**Note:** Cluster Profile Changes will not be shown or allowed on Clusters when the cluster is in Provisioning state untill worker node Additions are completed.
-This is done in order to prevent the Kubernetes clusters to go into unrecovarable states by changing core components.
+**Note:** Cluster Profile Changes will not be shown or allowed on clusters when the cluster is in a provisioning state until worker node additions are completed.
+This is done to prevent the Kubernetes clusters from going into an unrecoverable state due to the changes in core components.
 </InfoBox>